 copyright Andrea Bonior, Ph.D.

-Andrea Bonior, Ph.D., is a licensed clinical psychologist, media commentator, professor, and author of The Friendship Fix and the Washington Post Express's longtime advice column Baggage Check.
+Andrea Bonior, Ph.D., is a licensed clinical psychologist, media commentator, professor, and author of the upcoming book Psychology: Essential Theories, Classic Thinkers, and How They Inform Your World, and The Friendship Fix and the Washington Post Express's longtime advice column Baggage Check.
 Follow her on twitter @drandreabonior or Facebook.

 Photo credit: Maria Elena